osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex3-python.md

 			make test
 			sudo make install

-		This looks a lot like the OpenBUGS installation from earlier today!
-It turns out that this three-stage process (configure, make, make install) is a common  way to install many software packages.
-Also like the OpenBUGS installation, the default installation  location for Python requires `sudo` (administrative privileges) to install.
+		This three-stage process (configure, make, make install) is a common  way to install many software packages.
+The default installation  location for Python requires `sudo` (administrative privileges) to install.
 However, we'd like to install to a specific location in the working directory  so that we can compress that installation directory into a tarball.
-How did we do this with OpenBugs?

-	1. With OpenBugs we used the `-prefix` option with the `configure` script.
+	1. You can often use an option called `-prefix` with the `configure` script to change the default installation directory.
 Let's see if the Python `configure` script has this option by using the "help" option (as suggested in the `README.rst` file):

 			:::console
 			username@host $ ./configure --help

 		Sure enough, there's a list of all the different options that can be passed to the `configure` script, which includes `--prefix`.
 (To see the `--prefix` option, you may need to scroll towards the top of the output.)
-Therefore, we can use the  `$(pwd)` command in order to set the path correctly, just as we did earlier today.
+Therefore, we can use the  `$PWD` command in order to set the path correctly to a custom installation directory.

 1. Now let's actually install Python!
     1.  **From the job's main working directory**, create a directory to hold the installation.